westpoint-robotics/usma_phidgets/kinetic.md

-# ---Work in progress---

-## usma_phidgets
-Instructions to use the Phidgets 1044 IMU

 ### Installing from binary files:
 - Install the Phidgets packages and one associated filter: `sudo apt-get install ros-kinetic-phidgets-api ros-kinetic-phidgets-drivers ros-kinetic-phidgets-imu ros-kinetic-imu-filter-madgwick`
 - Switch to super user mode in order to update Udev rules: `sudo su`